 Calverton Primary’s Resource Provision for pupils with autism.

-Calverton Primary is one of only three (soon to increase) resourced schools in the borough, focusing on delivering a specific educational programme for children identified with Autistic Spectrum Disorders (ASD).
-We are also proud to have gained the Inclusion Quality Mark for the second time.
+Calverton Primary is one of only three six resourced schools in the borough, focusing on delivering a specific educational programme for children identified with Autistic Spectrum Disorders (ASD).
 Inclusion information can be found in the Learning Section of our website.

-Calverton Primary School has 14 places for children with ASD under the Resource Provision umbrella, although there are other pupils in the school with a diagnosis of ASD.
-These children are part of their class and additional curriculum activities specific to the child’s needs are offered by a team of trained support staff and qualified teachers.
+Calverton Primary School has 21 places for children with ASD under the Resource Provision umbrella, although there are other pupils in the school with a diagnosis of ASD.
+These children are part of their mainstream class and additional curriculum activities specific to the child’s needs are offered by a team of trained support staff and qualified teachers.
 Children work 1:1, in small group activities, and whole class lessons.
-They are able to access the national curriculum whilst their Individual Education Plan (IEP) addresses their specific impairments.
+They are able to access the national curriculum whilst their Special Educational Needs and Disabilities (SEND) targets addresses their specific impairments.